fserb/canvas2D/spec/webgpu.md

 `moveFromWebGPU()` receives a WebGPU Texture (that has previoulsy been created via `moveToWebGPU()`), makes it unavailable to use on WebGPU, and restures the Canvas2D context.

 ### Open issues and questions

+- What about the GPUTexture texture format?
+Can we guarantee something?

 Example usage
 -------------